 In 1994, Bottega University (BU) was founded under its original name, Andrew Jackson University (AJU).
 The vision for AJU originated with Robert McKim Norris, Jr., and D. Michael Barrett, both graduates of the Cumberland School of Law and colleagues at a Birmingham, Alabama, law firm.
 After completing his law degree, Norris embarked on an intense program of self-directed study.
 He compiled a personal library of thousands of books, videotapes, and audiotapes, and he concluded that he gained more education through ongoing, independent learning than he ever learned in formal classroom experiences.
-Norris and Barrett founded a university together and named it after U.S. President Andrew Jackson to symbolize their belief that any determined individuals can succeed in life, despite adversity.
+Norris and Barrett founded a university together and named it after U.S. President Andrew Jackson to symbolize their belief that any determined individual can succeed in life, despite adversity.
 Andrew Jackson University was founded as a not for profit.

-UniversityNow, Inc. acquired the school in December 2010 and officially changed its name to Bottega University in early 2011.
+UniversityNow, Inc. acquired the school in December 2010 and officially changed its name to New Charter University in early 2011.
 UniversityNow's funding to relaunch the university came from investors including Kapor Capital, University Ventures, Novak Biddle Venture Partners, Charles River Ventures, Greylock Partners, SV Angel, Floodgate and 500 Startups.
-As part of the transition, the university also relocated its headquarters to San Francisco, California.
-In June 2012, Bottega University was awarded a grant from The Bill & Melinda Gates Foundation, through its Next Generation Learning Challenges organization, to fund research into innovative delivery models in higher education that have the potential to generate high student outcomes at an affordable cost.
+As part of the transition, the university relocated its headquarters to San Francisco, California.
+In June 2012, New Charter University was awarded a grant from The Bill & Melinda Gates Foundation, through its Next Generation Learning Challenges organization, to fund research into innovative delivery models in higher education that have the potential to generate high student outcomes at an affordable cost.

-In 2015, the school was acquired by Global Heritage Education.
-As part of the transition, the university also relocated its headquarters to Salt Lake City, Utah and changed its motto to "A University designed for you".
-GHE was founded by a group of educators, entrepreneurs, and business executives who are passionate about learning.
-Members of GHE have successfully established universities, colleges, and schools worldwide, including the United States, Malaysia, China, and Australia.
-GHE believed individuals can improve their lives through education.
-BU is carrying out this mission by offering flexible, supportive, and affordable online education to students from around the world.
+In 2015, the school was acquired by Global Heritage Education (GHE).
+As part of the transition, New Charter University relocated its headquarters to Salt Lake City, Utah.
+GHE was founded by a group of educators, entrepreneurs, and business executives who are passionate about learning and improving people's lives through education.
+Members of GHE have successfully established universities, colleges, and schools worldwide, including in the United States, Malaysia, China, and Australia.
+New Charter University continued to carry out this mission by offering flexible, supportive, and affordable online education to students from around the world.

-In 2019, Bottega, LLC acquired BU.
-Bottega is a Salt Lake City, Utah, corporation/training institution.
+In 2019, Bottega, LLC, acquired New Charter University.
+Bottega is a Salt Lake City, Utah, corporation and training institution.
 Bottega's best-in-class curriculum delivers programs backed by The American Council on Education (ACE).
 This accreditation recommends college credit is awarded for Bottega courses at many universities.